zenml-io/blog.zenml.io/_posts/2022-10-05-zenml-revamped.md

 ![PR Changes](/assets/posts/zenml_revamped/pr_changes.png)

 [ZenML 0.20.0](https://github.com/zenml-io/zenml/releases/tag/0.20.0) is out, and marks the biggest release in the history of ZenML.
-The release follows ten months of the community's feedback, a couple months of development effort, and literally [thousands of lines of code changes](https://github.com/zenml-io/zenml/pull/879).
+The release follows ten months of the community's feedback, a couple months of development effort, and literally [tens of thousands of lines of code changes](https://github.com/zenml-io/zenml/pull/879).

 ![Release 0.20.0](/assets/posts/zenml_revamped/Release_0.20.0.gif)